tomwheeler/temporal-nyc-workshop-go/exercises/non-retryable-error-types/README.md

    ```bash
    go run start/main.go --creditcard 1234
    ```
-5. Go to the WebUI and view the status of the Workflow.
+5. Go to the Web UI and view the status of the Workflow.
 It should be **Running**.
 Inspect the Workflow and see that it is currently retrying the error, verifying that the erorr is no longer non-retryable.
-You can terminate this Workflow in the WebUI, as it will never successfully complete.
+You can terminate this Workflow in the Web UI, as it will never successfully complete.
 6. Stop your Worker by using **Ctrl-C** in the terminal it is running in.

 ## Part B: Configure Retry Policies to set Non-Retryable Error Types